naqsh01/FL_CodeChallenge/README.md

 - Keys can't have spaces
 - No embeded { or }
 - Can handle up to 3+ levels
+- Do not handle bad input, end up throwing an exception.
+Needs a graceful exit
 - No automation tests but started to create junit and mocking out data

 ## Examples